-The Marks: The Board, not surprisingly, found the word MINERS to be the dominant portion of Applicant's design mark, and therefore similar to UTEP's mark in sound, appearance, meaning, and overall commercial impression.
+The Marks: The Board, not surprisingly, found the dominant portion of Applicant's design mark to be the word MINERS, and therefore it deemed the mark similar to UTEP's mark in sound, appearance, meaning, and overall commercial impression.

 The Goods: As we know, the greater the similarity between the marks at issue, the lesser the degree of similarity required between the goods to support a finding of likely confusion.
 Both parties offer, under their respective marks, programs for athletic events and guides for media use, and both offer shirts, hats and baby clothes.